These early Black Friday deals are available now at Amazon

 •See All

-Discuss: Amazon Black Friday deals for 2019: Fire tablets, Airpods and Kindle e-readers now, more coming soon
+Discuss: Black Friday deals at Amazon 2019: Kindle, Airpods, Fire Tablets and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.